 In the end, I wrote a three page email to my publisher giving examples of the recommended changes and why I disagreed with them.
 After review, the publisher decided to assign a new editor to me.
 She took the same story that the previous editor had shredded, and came back with recommendations I could work with–and we continued to work together on subsequent stories.

 Did the press accept that I was right and my previous editor wrong?
 Probably not.
-What they probably did was realize we weren’t a good fit and assigned me to someone else in the hopes we’d get along better.
+What they did was realize we weren’t a good fit and assigned me to someone else in the hopes we’d get along better.
 I’m okay with that, to be honest.
-You shouldn’t expect every editor to mesh with you, to see your work the way you do and be willing to help you polish it until it shines.
+You shouldn’t expect every editor to mesh with you.
+It’s important that they see your work the way you do and be willing to help you polish it until it shines.
 If they don’t, then you need a new editor.

 The partnership between editor and writer is a special one.
 A good editor is like someone who helps you set the table at an elaborate dinner.
 You’ve cooked the 12 course meal.
 You’re impatient to serve it to your guests.
 A good editor is going to taste the food and suggest additional seasonings, look at the table and suggest alternative china or flowers, and check the seating arrangements and suggest moving some of the guests.

 But you are the one who cooked the meal.
 The editor shouldn’t scrap your meal and produce one more to their own liking.
 Remember that.

 Finding the right editor has been one of my biggest challenges since going indie.
 There are two areas of indie publishing where it doesn’t pay to skimp: cover art and editing.
 Cover art is crucial to catching a reader’s eye and getting them to check out your story.
 But no matter how good your cover is or how intriguing your story, if your book is riddled with typos and basic mistakes, readers will notice.
 If you have plot holes big enough to drive a truck through–readers will notice.
 If your story drags, if there is too much exposition, your readers will notice.
 And they probably won’t pick up another one of your stories.